Why stories are so very effective

 The look behind the scenes is of interest.
 Chat about special production methods, rare resources and (hopefully positive) events from their countries of origin.
 You can reveal the stories behind inventors and their innovations or outline the future of your industry.

 Even curiosities from the early days of a company make good stories.
 At Innocent, the European market leader in smoothie fruit juices, it sounds like this: Our story started with 1998 when our founders Richard, Jon and Adam came up with the idea of making smoothies.
 They bought British pounds sterling for 500, made smoothies and offered them at a jazz festival in London.

-There was a sign in front of their booth asking, "Should we give up our jobs to continue making smoothies?"
-Below them, they had placed two trashcans, one standing yes, the other no. On Sunday evening, the yes-bucket was full of empty bottles.
+There was a sign in front of their booth asking, "Should we give up our jobs to keep making smoothies?"
+They had two trash cans underneath, one said yes, the other no. On Sunday evening the yes bucket was full of empty bottles.
 On Monday they went to work and quit their jobs to start Innocent.

 3. For example, the founding myth of Apple